Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Introduction

-In this study we will focus on and compare the exciton-magnon transitions related to spin-forbidden CF excitations of the Cr$^{3+}$ ions with spin $S$ = 3/2, which are in an octahedral environment in all considered compounds.
-We assign the magnon sidebands by comparison with available neutron scattering data and discuss their temperature dependence with respect to the structural and magnetic features associated with the effects of geometric spin frustration.
+In this study we will focus on the exciton-magnon transitions related to spin-forbidden CF excitations of the Cr$^{3+}$ ions with spin $S$ = 3/2, which are in an octahedral environment in all considered compounds.